 The Standard Risk Measure is a measure based on industry guidance to allow Members to compare investment options that are expected to deliver a similar number of negative annual returns over any 20 year period.

 This refers to the investment strategy that determines the mix of different asset classes (and assets within each class) in an investment portfolio.
 Asset allocations at a particular point in time might vary from the SAA, but only within allowable ranges that are set as part of the overall investment strategy.
 That's why you might sometimes see a difference between the SAA used for our investment strategy and the actual allocation at, for example, the end of a quarter, as published in the Insight newsletter for members.

 This is the defined benefit accrual rate for APSS members with SG Defined Benefit (formerly known as '9% Defined Benefit') entitlements.
-Between 1 July 2002 and 30 June 2013, the SG Accrual Rate was 9%.
-This rate increased to 9.25% on 1 July 2013 and will progressively increase in line with the rate prescribed under the Superannuation Guarantee legislation (refer below).
+The SG Accrual Rate is in line with the rate prescribed under the Superannuation Guarantee legislation (refer below).

 This is the minimum amount of superannuation that employers have to provide for their employees to satisfy their obligations under SG legislation.
-This minimum amount of superannuation has steadily increased over the years and, from 1 July 2013, increased to 9.25% of each employee's 'ordinary time earnings' up to the 'maximum contribution base' applicable under the SG legislation.
+This minimum amount of superannuation has steadily increased over the years, and is scheduled to increase to 12.0% on 1 July 2025 from the current rate of 9.5%:

 |1 July 1992 - 31 December 1992||4.0%|